winstring/AlphaFactorX/README.md

 ### 1.1 All-in-one design

 Both close factors and minute factors can be developed and tested by inheriting the same base class now.
-While codes and folder trees have been greatly tailored, there's little to change in developing behavior for factor developers who used to work under old framework.
+While codes and folder trees have been heavily tailored, there's little to change in developing behavior for factor developers who used to work under old framework.

 ### 1.2 Boost development of close factors

-Now it's 10x faster when compute and check close factors than the one in use.
+Now it's 10x faster when compute and check close factors than the old one.

 ### 1.3 Flexible customizations